cjlovering/PyStarterRepo/README.md

 pre-commit install
 ```

-Now, proceed to use git as normal.
+Now, proceed to use git as normal: each commit requires code-compliant code.
+If the pre-commit hooks fail, you will have to commit again.
+Note that flake8 warnings are not enforced.

-## resources
+## Resources

 See the following sources for more details: